 I know this may sound strange, but your family’s eating habits will play a big part in whether the Disney Dining Plan will be a good fit for your family.
 Consider how much food your family is likely to eat and how important food is to you while on vacation.

 If you view food as a necessary fuel to keep your body going and you plan to spend as little time as possible eating, then the dining plan is probably not worth the price for you.

 If, however, food is an important part of your vacation and your family spends a lot of time bonding over food, then the dining plan may be perfect for you.

 Likewise, think about how picky your family is.
 If you have people in your party that will only eat burgers and chicken nuggets, then the dining plan may not be worth the money.
 On the other hand, if you have a family of foodies, you will probably love having the dining plan.

 The Vacation Factor

-For instance, my family enjoys having a nice sit-down meal each night while on vacation, even though this isn’t something we do every night at home.
-This is an important aspect of the vacation fun for us.
-Dining at Disney is a big part of what we love about being at Disney World.
-So, for us, the dining plan is a must because it allows us to enjoy our vacation more.
+For instance, my family enjoys having a nice sit-down meal each night while on vacation, even though this isn’t something we do at home.
+Dining is a big part of what we love about being at Disney World.
+For us, the dining plan is a must because it allows us to enjoy our vacation more.

 The Convenience Factor

 For us, this is a big factor.
-So, even if the price of the dining plan is slightly more than it would be for us to pay for meals out of pocket, I still value the dining plan because it adds to our vacation fun while eliminating the need to worry about food costs while on our trip.
+So, even if the price of the dining plan is slightly more than it would be for us to pay for meals out of pocket, I love the dining plan because it adds to our vacation fun while eliminating the need to worry about food costs while on our trip.